-- 3.2 (1) Cash payments may be made at - - (a) any Customs Office during the office hours determined for that Customs Office in terms of section 14(1)(c)(i) of the Control Act;8 or - (b) a bank.
+- 3.2 (1) Cash payments referred to in rule 3.1(1)(a) may be made at- - (a) any Customs Office during the office hours determined for that Customs Office in terms of section 14(1)(c)(i) of the Control Act;9 or - (b) a bank.

-7 Note that payments of amounts of duty deferred in terms of section 24 of the Customs Duty Act must be made by eFiling.
-See rule 3.13(h) (note that this rule occurs in Part 2 of Chapter 3 which will be published later).
+8 Note that payments of amounts of duty deferred in terms of section 24 of the Customs Duty Act must be made by eFiling or another method determined by the Commissioner.
+See rule 3.16(l).

-8 Note that a list of Customs Offices is published on the SARS website containing office hours and other details in relation to each office.
+9 Note that a list of Customs Offices is published on the SARS website containing office hours and other details in relation to each office.

-(2) (a) The maximum amount of cash that may be paid per transaction at a Customs Office is limited to -
+(2) (a) The maximum amount of cash that may be paid per transaction at a Customs Office is limited to-